200 Division St., Suite 130 ~ Petoskey, MI 49770

-*NOTICE FROM CLERK*
+*NOTICES FROM CLERK*

 New CPL Applicants and Fingerprinting Appointments:

-We are anticipating a possible influx of new Concealed Pistol License (CPL) applications when the building reopens.
 If you are planning to come in to apply for a new CPL or to utilize our fingerprinting service for other reasons, we ask that you call the Clerk’s Office in advance to set up an appointment.
 This will allow us to limit contact and accommodate everyone in a timely fashion.
 Thank you for your patience as we navigate reopening.